smudge/decks/railsconf-2022/slides.md

 ## Observation No. 3

 <!--
-And so we have another iceberg reveal.
-This time, the take-away was that...
+And so we had another iceberg reveal.
+This time, the take-away was...
 -->

 ---